-The Çifte Minaret Madrasa, built in the second half of the thirteenth century, has a colorful history not only as a theological school, but also as a gun foundry in the seventeenth century and as an arsenal and armory in the nineteenth century.
+Erzurum's Çifte Minareli Medresesi (Twin Minarets Madrasa), built in the second half of the thirteenth century, has a colorful history not only as a theological school, but also as a gun foundry in the seventeenth century and as an arsenal and armory in the nineteenth century.
 More recently it has been used as a museum, which it continues to host today.
 It is the largest madrasa in Anatolia.

-The construction of the school, also known as the Hatuniye Madrasa, has been alternately attributed to Hande Hatun, the daughter of Sultan Alaeddin Keykubad I (1220-1236), and to Padisha Hatun, the wife of Il Khanid Sultan Gaykhatu (1291-1295).
+The construction of the school, also known as the Hatuniye Madrasa, has been alternately attributed to Hande Hatun, the daughter of Sultan Ala al-Din Kayqubad I (r.
+1220-1236), and to Padisha Hatun, the wife of Il Khanid Sultan Gaykhatu (r.
+1291-1295).
 The two attributions also suggest two different dates of construction: 1253 or 1290.
 Neither date is convincing, however, as it is more likely that the madrasa was completed before the demise of the Seljuk state in Erzurum in 1277, and after the Gök Madrasa in Sivas was built in 1271, a building which has been suggested as a model.

 The madrasa is a two-storey, four-iwan building, thirty-five by forty-eight meters in plan.
 It is oriented along a north-south axis, with the main portal facing north.
-It extends beyond the south iwan (opposite the portal) to a 10-sided mausoleum.
-It was built up against what was once the eastern city wall.
+A ten-sided mausoleum (türbe) adjoins the building on its south side.
+The madrasa was built up against what was once the eastern city wall.

 Entering through the portal there is a small domed room to the west that was once a small masjid.
-The entrance hall opens through an iwan onto a courtyard twenty by thirty-six meters ringed on three sides by two-storey arcade.
+The entrance hall opens through an arched iwan onto a courtyard twenty by thirty-six meters and surrounded on three sides by a two-story arcaded portico.
 The fourth side, to the south, is composed entirely of a large iwan that leads into the mausoleum.
-The east and west sides each have a central iwan, with smaller rooms on either side.
-The doors to these rooms are carved and decorated with great variety.
-There are nineteen rooms on the first floor and eighteen on the second, all entered through the arcade.
+The east and west sides each have a central iwan.
+On the east and west sides, doorways lead to small cells off of the porticoes.
+These doorways are framed by muqarnas hoods and archways carved with great variety.
+There are nineteen rooms on the first floor and eighteen on the second, all entered through the arcaded portico.
 Only a few of the arcade column capitals are carved; it seems that this aspect of the madrasa was never completed.

 Aslanapa, Oktay.
 1971.
 Turkish Art and Architecture.
 New York: Praeger, 134-35